 Where Have All the Leaders Gone?

 We live in a world that lacks good leadership.
 What do you do when leadership is lacking?
+Are you a leader?

 Few things receive as much professional attention as leadership.
 There are countless books, seminars, organizations, blogs and conferences that have the goal of making better leaders or helping others to hone their leadership skills.

-Despite all of this focus on the topic of leadership, there seems to be a shortage of good, high-quality leaders to look up to and follow.
-If the campaign ads that preceded the American midterm elections are an indication, our political leadership is great at attacking opponents but short on providing answers to the problems that plague our nation.
-This is true for both major political parties.
-We find failure of leadership at all levels of society—including entertainment, athletes and even within the military.
+Despite all of this focus on the topic of leadership, there seems to be a shortage of good, high-quality leaders to admire and follow.
+If the campaign ads we see and will see this year are any indication, our political leadership is great at attacking opponents but short on providing answers to the problems that plague our nation.

 Without strong examples of good leadership in the world around us, where can we look for good, quality leadership today?

 It’s easier to figure out what a good leader today would look like by identifying some of the characteristics of good leaders in history.
 Though there are many historical leaders we could study, let’s focus on a leader who may not quickly come to mind when you think of leadership.
-We find him in the Bible: Nehemiah.

 Nehemiah was the governor of Judea when its walls were being rebuilt during the time it was ruled by the Persian Empire.
 You can learn more about Nehemiah’s story here: “Nehemiah.”